freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 Ranged int behavior
 -------------------

-A behavior used to model a property that can assume a ranged set of integer values for example from zero to hundred.
+A behavior used to model a property that can have a ranged set of integer values.
+For example, from zero to hundred.
 For example the volume property of a TV object.

 +---------------+---------------------------+---------------------------------------------------------------------------+------------+
 | Field         | Values                    | Description                                                               | Required   |